peterfoeng/gosports/README.md

 ## Assumptions
 * There is no database involved so I made a decision to store the recorded events temporarily on localstorage.
 There is a SYNC button that should sync these events to the db but I mock the post response to always returns `Ok` status.
+* Made the app to suit better on mobile devices